madisonsourp/mycite/content/pages/index.md

-          coursework such as Forensic Photography and Reconstruction as well as Critical Analysis in Forensic Science, which helped me learn how to document evidence, analyze evidence and gain a deep understanding of the field of forensic science.I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies after a year in 2023 because I wanted to move away from the lab and gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.
-Through courses such as Correctional Function, Adjudication Function, and Police Function, which provided me with an in-depth understanding of the justice system, I acquired an in-depth understanding of the justice system through the courses.
+          coursework such as Forensic Photography and Reconstruction as well as Critical Analysis in Forensic Science, which helped me learn how to document evidence, analyze evidence and gain a deep understanding of the field of forensic science.
+In 2023, I changed my major from Bachelor of Forensic Science to Bachelor of Science in Justice Studies because I wanted to gain more hands-on experience in the field of what I wanted to do in the long run, namely work in the field.My in-depth understanding of the justice system was gained from courses such as Correctional Function, Adjudication Function, and Police Function.
-          Through courses such as Professional Responsibility in Justice and Criminal Behavior and Victimology, I also gained a strong understanding of ethics, professional responsibility, and criminal behavior.As a result of this multidisciplinary education, I am able to excel in fields that require analytical and forensic skills, along with a deep understanding of justice and forensic principles.</div>
+          Throughout these courses and through courses such as Professional Responsibility in Justice and Criminal Behavior and Victimology, I gained a strong understanding of ethics, professional responsibility, and criminal behavior.
+I possess analytical and forensic skills, along with a deep understanding of justice and forensic principles, thanks to this multidisciplinary education.</div>

         image:
           type: ImageBlock